Are You Trying to Perfect Your Golf Swing ?

 The Real Foundation of Good Golf

 Most golfers sense that the mental side of the game is important.
-Unfortunately, they look to learn more as the last resort when they have realised that the perfect golf swing is an unattainable dream, rather than as the foundation which everything else should be built on.
+Unfortunately, they look to this area as the last resort when they have realised that the perfect golf swing is an unattainable dream, rather than as the foundation which everything else should be built on.

-To a great extent, this is down to the often contradictory teaching and advice which has been offered by the field of golf psychology, up until now.
+To some extent this is down to the often contradictory teaching and advice which has been offered by the field of golf psychology.

-Many golfers want to learn more about the subject.
+Many golfers want to learn more about how their mind works, about how their thoughts and feelings arise.
 They just don’t really know how.
 Or they are confused by the muddled and conflicting information they are receiving.